How to write a design brief

 This guide will show you how to write one, what goes into a great design brief, and why every creative project needs one.

-An effective brief captures the key information about your project, including the design problem, objectives, target audience, scope of the project, your project’s key performance indicators (KPIs)and more.
-It acts as a contract between the client and the design agency and helps to ensure that everyone is on the same page about the creative project.
-It can also be used as a benchmark for project sign off on the final design.
+An effective brief captures the key information about your project, including the design problem, objectives, target audience, scope of the project, your project’s key performance indicators (KPIs) and more.
+It acts as a shared reference point between the client and the design agency and helps to ensure that everyone is on the same page about the creative project.
+It can also be used as a benchmark for project sign-off on the final design.

 Many design decisions are based on the specifications of the brief.
 It talks in depth about the design problem so that everyone involved can understand how best to meet the project objectives.
-For this reason, a good design brief can help transform your good ideas into great ones and guarantee you better results.
+For this reason, a good design brief can help transform your good ideas into great ones and give your project a much stronger chance of success.

 The importance of writing a creative brief

 Briefs are the cornerstone of the design process.
-Along with web design to product design, design briefs have also proven useful in a wide range of other design fields.
+From web design to product design, design briefs have proven useful in a wide range of design fields.
 They’re your roadmap to communicate your vision and design decisions to the design team, whether you’re simply considering a new logo design or embarking on a full rebrand.
-Design briefs guide your project’s workflow from conception to completion.
+In short, design briefs guide your project’s workflow from conception to completion.

-By writing a design brief you’re giving all the stakeholders involved in the project a mental template on which to base their decisions.
-It serves as a vital project management tool to bring your design agency and stakeholders on the same page.
-Without a design brief, designers will have to rely on phone calls or emails to communicate crucial aspects of the project and potential scope creep can impact the overall budget and deadline.
+By writing a design brief, you’re giving all the stakeholders involved in the project a clear framework on which to base their decisions.
+It serves as a vital project management tool to bring your design agency and stakeholders onto the same page.
+Without a design brief, designers and other creative teams will have to rely on phone calls or emails to communicate crucial aspects of the project, and potential scope creep can impact the overall budget and deadline.

-A brief will ensure the agency handling your project understands everything upfront about your business, from the project focus to your brand guidelines.
+A brief will ensure the agency handling your project understands everything upfront about your business, from the project focus and design needs to your brand guidelines.

-Here are some tips on how to write an effective design brief so you can get started.
+Here are some tips for writing an effective design brief to get you started.

 How do you start writing a design brief?